daveho/EasySandbox/README.md

 to install dietlibc.
 Make sure you use the `diet gcc` wrapper for gcc when you compile code to be linked against dietlibc.

+Have a look at the Makefile to see how the sandboxed test programs are compiled.
+The idea is to use objcopy to rename the untrusted program's main() function to "realmain", which is then called by a wrapper main() function provided by EasySandbox which enables SECCOMP.
+Note that this is effective only because dietlibc doesn't support constructor functions (which run before main).